mweidner037/list-positions/README.md

 #### Managing Metadata

 Each Position depends on some metadata, which is stored separately.
-(In contrast, an AbsPosition embeds all of its metadata - this is why AbsPositions have a variable length.)
+(In contrast, an AbsPosition embeds all of its metadata - this is why AbsPositions have a variable size.)
 To use the same Positions with different instances of the List class (possibly on different devices), you must first transfer this metadata between the Lists.

 Specifically, a List's [bunches](#bunches) form a tree.
 Each bunch, except for the special root with bunchID `"ROOT"`, has a `BunchMeta` that describes its location in the tree: